 Set to the south of the region early in the morning to discover some of the best-known beaches in Crete.

-Plakias is a small village located on the coast of the Libyan sea where visitors can choose one of the several beaches to spend their day.
+Plakias is a small village located on the coast of the Libyan sea where there are many beaches to spend their day.

 Only 5 km away from Plakias, you can also visit the fantastic beach of Damnoni.
-I have included some of them in my article about the best nudist beaches in Crete since some of these shores are considered a paradise for naturism too.
+I have included some of them in my article about the best nudist beaches in Crete, some of these shores are a paradise for naturism!

 The area is great place for subaquatic sports and there are several immersion schools in the area as well.

-Plakias, Damnoni, and Rodakino are excellent places to relax since the three beaches are usually not very crowded.
-Instead, if you prefer a more vibrant atmosphere, more shops, and beach facilities, you can drive all the way to Agia Galini, a popular resort 61 km from the capital of the region.
+Plakias, Damnoni, and Rodakino are great to relax since these beaches are usually not very crowded.
+Instead, if you prefer a more vibrant atmosphere, more shops, and beach facilities, drive all the way to Agia Galini, a popular resort 61 km from the capital of the region.